prody/ProDy-website/tutorials/insty_tutorial/singePDB.rst

   4.8394,
   75.4588]]

-It can be done for all kinds of interactions as well.
+It can be done for all kinds of interactions is a similar way.
 The function will return a list of interactions with following order:

     (1) Hydrogen bonds